irinakaramyan/Project-S1/README.md

 # Project-S1
 Student project for C language

-This repository houses a console-based Hospital Management System (HMS) implemented in the C programming language.
+This repository houses a console-based Hospital Management System implemented in the C programming language.
 The system provides fundamental functionalities for managing patient information within a hospital setting.
 Users can execute operations such as adding new patients, displaying patient details, searching for patients, modifying patient information, and gracefully exiting the system.

 Features
 Add New Patient: Input critical details for a new patient, including their name, age, gender, address, and diagnosed disease.